Training Course for ISO 30500 and ISO 24521:

 Participants are expected to dedicate a minimum of three hours per module to the course.
 This time dedication should be enough to review mandatory readings and participate in all activities.
 The standard of the course will be high and requires participants to not just dedicate their time, but to also invest in the learning and to ensure that they can focus on the modules, learning and the assignments.
 Passing the quizzes will require effort but will help ensure that everyone who completes the course has the required knowledge to effectively understand ISO 30500 and ISO 24521, as well having a clear understanding of non-sewered sanitation solutions and how they can promote adoption in their own countries.
 Participants who satisfactorily complete the course will receive a Certificate of Completion issued by the course organizers.

 Only invited participants may take this self-paced course which will be open from 21 September to 30 October 2020.
+The French course will be opening from 2 November to 2 December.

 Course duration: Selected participants will be able to access and start taking the course on 21 September.
 Participants will have 30 days to complete the 4 modules of the course at their own pace.
 Total time dedication is estimated to be 3 to 4 hours per module, for a total of 15 hours estimated for the entire course.
 Once the course has ended, on 30 October, participants will no longer be able to submit any quizzes, and therefore they may not obtain their course certificates.
 Content will remain accessible for review, without the ability to complete the course.